tsatria03/CookyCraze/docks/readme.txt

 Blackjack.
 Unlocked at rank 10.
 A card game where you bet an item of your choice and try to reach 21 without going over.

-You can bet cookies, coins, auto cookies, manual cookies, or baking speed.
+You can bet money, cookies, auto cookies, manual cookies, or baking speed.
 A natural 21 on your opening two cards pays out at 1.5 times your bet.
 A standard win pays double, and a tie returns your original bet.
 The dealer stands at 17 by default.